Advocating for Accident Victims Seeking Compensation

 Because of their size and weight, trucks (also referred to as 18-wheelers) are an imposing force on the highways and interstates and being involved in a crash with an 18-wheeler can have serious consequences.
 According to research data from the National Highway Traffic Safety Administration, approximately 538,000 large trucks were involved in collisions nationwide in 2019, and truck accident collisions led to about 159,000 people being injured and 5,0005 deaths.

 If you (or a loved one) are involved in an accident with an 18-wheeler, you may suffer injuries that can impact your quality of life as well as your ability to work and have financial independence.
+Speak with our Tennessee trucking accident attorneys to recover the compensation you deserve.
 Injuries commonly sustained in a truck accident include but are not limited to:

 - Whiplash, dislocated disks, or other neck and back injuries